-- a) Address the impacts of an aging generation fleet that burns costly liquid fuels (mostly heavy fuel oil), that does not meet environmental regulations (e.g. MATS), has poor reliability, and is inflexible, which limits the incorporation of renewable resources. - b) Achieve a reduction of cost of supply by the incorporation of renewable resources for which the current and forecasted costs should provide continued savings. - c) Achieve compliance with the Renewable Portfolio Standard (RPS) mandate.
-However, Siemens observed that the renewable cost benefits alone justified greater levels of penetration and, consequently, making possible to comply with the RPS. - d) Shift from centralized generation located in the south of the island to more decentralized generation resources distributed across the island.
+- Address the impacts of an aging generation fleet that burns costly liquid fuels (mostly heavy fuel oil), that does not meet environmental regulations (e.g. MATS), has poor reliability, and is inflexible, which limits the incorporation of renewable resources. - b) Achieve a reduction of cost of supply by incorporating renewable resources which will provide a permanent reduction in expensive and volatile fuel costs, trading this off by effective capital investments. - c) Achieve compliance with the Renewable Portfolio Standard (RPS) mandate.
+However, Siemens observed that the renewable cost benefits alone justified greater levels of penetration and, consequently, making it possible to go beyond the current RPS mandates. - d) Shift from centralized generation located in the south of the island to more decentralized generation resources distributed across the island.

-In developing this IRP, Siemens worked with PREPA and the PREB to identify five scenarios deemed worthy of analysis:
+In developing this IRP, Siemens worked with PREPA and the PREB to identify five Scenarios deemed worthy of analysis:

-- Scenario 1 No new natural gas (gas) delivery infrastructure added combined with expected (base case) cost of renewable and availability, - Scenario 2 Gas delivery is made available only in the north combined with expected (base case) cost of renewable and availability (this scenario was dropped after the first screening), - Scenario 3 Gas is made available at multiple, new LNG terminals (north, east and west locations) combined with further reduction in the cost of renewable and higher renewable availability, - Scenario 4 Gas is made available at multiple, new LNG terminals (north, east and west locations) combined with expected (base case) cost of renewable and availability, and - Scenario 5 Similar to Scenario 4, but with the Aguirre Offshore Gas Port as an option, larger combined cycle units and centralized Strategy 1, as described below.
+- Scenario 1 - No new natural gas (gas) delivery infrastructure added combined with expected (base case) cost and availability of renewable generation. - Scenario 2 - Gas delivery is made available only in the north combined with expected (base case) cost and availability of renewable generation (this Scenario was dropped after the first screening). - Scenario 3 - Gas is made available at multiple, new LNG terminals (north, east and west locations) combined with further reduction in the cost of renewable and higher renewable availability. - Scenario 4 Gas is made available at multiple, new LNG terminals (north, east and west locations) combined with expected (base case) cost of renewable and availability. - Scenario 5 - Similar to Scenario 4, but with the Aguirre Offshore Gas Port as an option, larger combined cycle units and centralized Strategy 1, as described below.